himoacs/solace_kdb_whitepaper/whitepaper.md

 ## Bringing the power of pub/sub messaging to kdb+

 It wouldn't be absurd to assume that most of us have heard or are familiar with message brokers.
 Afterall, they have been around for decades and are deployed in most, if not all, major companies.
-However, like any technology that has been around for so long, message brokers have seen their fare share of transformation, especially in their capabilities and their usecases.
+However, like any technology that has been around for so long, message brokers have seen their fair share of transformation, especially in their capabilities and their usecases.

-Message brokers, or event brokers as they are commonly know these days, form the middle layer responsible for **transporting** your data.
+Message brokers, or event brokers as they are commonly known these days, form the middle layer responsible for **transporting** your data.
 They are different from your databases because they are not meant for long-term storage.
 Event brokers specialize in **routing** your data to the interested applications.
 Essentially, event brokers allow your applications to easily communicate with each other without having to worry about data routing, message loss, protocol translation, authentication/authorization to name a few.

-At this point, you might be asking your self:
+At this point, you might be asking yourself:
 - why do applications need to communicate with each other?
 - and, why do they need an event broker to communicate?